-The course introduces to the use of methods and tools to develop algorithms and software for parallel computing environments (high-performance computing HPC).
+The course introduces to the use of the methodologies, techniques and tools to develop algorithms and software for parallel computing environments (high-performance computing HPC).

 For laboratory activity, the course involves the use of C/C++ programming language and an introduction to standard parallel computing libraries (MPI and OpenMP), for using them to parallel software development in the different high performance environments, such as clusters of multiprocessors and/or multicore CPU.

 Knowledge and understanding: the student must demonstrate knowledge of the fundamentals of parallel and distributed computing, particulary with regard to the different forms of hardware and software parallelism and the parallel strategies for some basic computational kernels of programming.

 Ability to apply knowledge and understanding: the student must demonstrate how to use the parallel strategies studied and the standard libraries available to develop algorithms in a high-performance environment, leveraging the knowledge of parallel software evaluation parameters and the kind of hardware available.

 Autonomy of judgement: the student be able to know independently how to evaluate the results of a parallel algorithm by analyzing the speedup and software efficiency.

 Communication skills: the student should be able to illustrate a parallel algorithm and document its implementation in a high-performance environment.

 Learning skills: the student must be able to update and deepen topics and specific applications of numerical computing, even accessing databases, on-line scientific software repositories and other tools available on the web.